 It was agreed at a meeting in 1951 by representatives of interested government departments, societies, and individuals to name the common heath as the floral emblem of Victoria.
 The official proclamation of Victoria's state flower was made in 1958.

 The generic name Epacris comes from the Greek epi (upon) and akris (hill) and refers to the elevated habitat of some of its species.
 While the flower is certainly impressive, particularly when blooming en masse, impressa is Latin for "impressed" or "indented" and refers to five dimples on the outside of the basal part of the floral tube.

-The flower has a number of color forms including pure white, pale pink, rose pink, crimson, scarlet and rare double-flowered forms.
+The flower has a number of color forms: pure white, pale pink, rose pink, crimson, scarlet, and rare double-flowered forms.
 The pink form is the official state flower of Victoria.

-A slender, upright shrub growing to a meter (3 feet) or so in height, the common heath flowers from late autumn to late spring, peaking in winter.
+A slender, upright shrub growing to 3 feet or so in height, the common heath flowers from late autumn to late spring, peaking in winter.

 In Victoria, the common heath is found in coastal regions and nearby foothills, the Grampians, and the Little Desert.
 It also grows in New South Wales, South Australia, and Tasmania.

 The red and green kangaroo paw, Anigozanthos manglesii, is Western Australia's floral emblem.
 Plants of the genus Anigozanthos have an inflorescence bearing a resemblance to the paw of a kangaroo.

 The specific name, manglesii, honors an Englishman, Robert Mangles, who raised the red and green kangaroo paw in his Berkshire garden in the 1830s from seed sent from Australia.